X16Community/x16-docs/README.md

 NOTICE: This file uses two trailing spaces on some lines to indicate line breaks for GitHub's Markdown flavor.
 Do not remove!

+PDF Export Instructions:

-NOTICE 2: For PDF export, anchor links (e.g. link.md#anchor) are required.
+Anchor links (e.g. link.md#anchor) are required.
 Otherwise links will not function correctly.

+The top of every page should start with a newline.

-NOTICE 3: For PDF export, the bottom of every page should include the div tag and newline (see existing files for examples).
+The bottom of every page should include the div tag (see existing pages for examples)
 ********************************************************************************
 -->